Home

 Using the metronome to master chord progressions

-Practice with the metronome is the next step and last step to learn how to play guitar chords.
+Practice with the metronome is the next step and last step to learning how to play guitar chords.

-Start slow like as slow as it gets, move between all three of the chords the way you learned them and slowly increase the speed until you are satisfied.
+Start slowly like as slow as it gets, move between all three of the chords the way you learned them and slowly increase the speed until you are satisfied.

 Metronome by BestMetronome.com